-3.2 Cloud and Moisture Imagery (Baseline)
+3.1 Cloud and Moisture Imagery

 Simulated cloud and moisture imagery from the Advanced Baseline Imager (ABI) will be provided to the SPC for use in the Spring Experiment.
-Two approaches will be demonstrated this year - one provided by UW-CIMSS and the other by the Cooperative Institute for Research in the Atmosphere (CIRA).
-Demonstrating the results from the two approaches will allow for an opportunity to compare microphysical differences between the two methods.
-This effort also provides the GOES-R Proving Ground with direct collaborations within the modeling community, as synthetically produced satellite imagery can provide insight into model performance.
+This effort provides the GOES-R Proving Ground with direct collaborations within the modeling community, as synthetically produced satellite imagery can provide insight into model performance.
 Additionally, band differences between select GOES-R IR channels will also be provided to further analyze microphysical performance within the model, as well as simulate the capabilities of GOES-R IR channels to provide additional information to the forecasting community.
 The specific band differences will be determined by the product developers.